sydasif/python-book/docs/source/03_collection/03_tuple.md

 # Tuple in Python

-A tuple is a list of items enclosed in parenthesis, a tuple is said to be immutable (can't be changed) and more efficient.
-A tuple is data structures that help in the organization of data in python.
-Since lists do the same organization as a tuple, it can be hard to differentiate between the two.
-The main difference, however, is that once tuple have been created, they are hard to change.
-The main difference between tuples and lists is that, tuples are immutable while lists aren’t.
+A tuple is a list of items enclosed in parenthesis, is to be immutable (can't be changed) and more efficient.
+A tuple is a data structure that helps in the organization of data in Python.
+Since lists do the same purpose as a tuple, it can be hard to differentiate between the two.
+The main difference, however, is that once tuples have been created, they are hard to change.
+The main difference between tuples and lists is that tuples are immutable while lists aren’t.

 ```py
 animal = ("dog", "lion", "leopard", "cat", "bear")